trimstray/nginx-admins-handbook/README.md

   > If someone makes a request using an IP address instead of a server name, the `Host` request header field will contain the IP address and the request can be handled using the IP address as the server name.

+  > The server_name `_` is not required in modern versions of NGINX.
+If a server with a matching listen and `server_name` cannot be found, NGINX will use the default server.
+If your configurations are spread across multiple files, there evaluation order will be ambiguous, so you need to mark the default server explicitly.

+  > It is a simple procedure for all non defined server names:
+  >
+  > - one `server` block, with...
+  > - `listen` directive, with...
+  > - `default_server` parameter, with...
+  > - only one `server_name` definition, and...
+  > - preventively I add it at the beginning of the configuration.

   > Also good point is `return 444;` for default server name because this will close the connection and log it internally, for any domain that isn't defined in NGINX.

 ###### Example